simoa97/DevOps-training/README.md

 This repository is created for purpose of practice with different DevOps tools.
 Final vision is to build a CI/CD pipeline for free and to practice various DevOps technologies.
 My goal is to train and practice various development processes, as I enjoy software development in my free time and a I would like to become SWE or DevOps engineer in the future.
 I really enjoy learning new technologies especially the part of automatization and optimatization of the development process from the commit all the way to the deployment.
 With this project I want to experience and use all the various technologies I learned in my free time or few things I was helping with in at my current job.

 ### Current state
 The project simulates a CI part of pipeline.
 After code is submitted to the repository (commit or pull request), gitleaks checks the commits for hard-coded secrets, then pipeline checks the functionality of the application by build out the docker image.
-If the docker image is successfully built, Trivy scans for vulnerabilities (it is not set up to fail) and after that it is pushed to AWS EC2 container registry for a better overview and organization of container images.
+If the docker image is successfully built, Trivy scans for vulnerabilities (it is not set up to fail) and after that it is pushed to AWS Elastic Container Registry for a better overview and organization of container images.
+There is a start of CD pipeline in form of terraform which builds the infrastructure on which the container will be deployed.

-Currently working on IaC and after that deploying the docker container to EC2 instance.
-Troubleshooting a problem as AWS wont allow me to create EC2 with terraform nor manually.
+Currently working out on a best way how to deploy docker container to EC2 (maybe not the easiet task).
+Currently troubleshooting problems with TLS/SSL certificate.

 ### Tasks
 **Task Completed**